b-pinter/b-pinter/AboutMe.md

 - Hi, I’m Brady!
 - He/Him
-- Age : 20
+- Age : 21

-- Junior Undergrad Student, Belmont University
+- Senior Undergrad Student, Belmont University
 - Majoring in Data Science, Minors in Business Systems and Communications
-- Working towards becoming better with data analysis/data visual techniques

-- Always looking to get more involved in any sort of research that may be occurring.
-Please reach out to me here on with my email!
+- I am interested in machine learning techniques, AI development and application, and bayesian statistics for sports analytics!

+Current Projects:
+- Development of a audio generation and cleaning program using AI techniques for class credit.
+- Creation of a fullstack software for the prediction of UCL injuries for MLB pitchers using live information stretching back to 2020.